-The average stocks of the live standing carbon pool from within the Forest Project's Assessment Area, derived from FIA plots on all private lands within the defined Assessment Area.
+The average stocks of the aboveground standing live and dead carbon pools from within the Forest Project's Assessment Area, derived from FIA plots on all private lands within the defined Assessment Area.

 Even-Aged Management

 Management where the trees in individual forest stands have only small differences in their ages (a single age class).
 By convention, the spread of ages does not differ by more than 20 percent of the intended rotation.